Environmental Permitting Regulations

 This could be a correction to existing guidance, a reminder of the importance of certain requirements, drawing LA officers' attention to a relevant consultation which they may not have seen, clarifying Best Available Techniques if possible in the event of multiple queries, or merely an update on the latest state of play.

-You can apply online via the .GOV website, however, I would recommend that you contact Boston Borough Council's Environmental Health prior to making any application.
+You can apply online via the Government website, however, we would recommend that you contact Boston Borough Council's Environmental Health prior to making any application.

 Local Authorities are required to maintain a public register containing information on all the processes that are permitted by them under Part B or Part 2A of the regulations.
 Public registers regarding Part A1 processes permitted by the Environment Agency used to also be kept by the local authority in whose area the permitted process was undertaken.
 However this is no longer the case and you will need to contact the Environment Agency's regional offices to make an appointment to view the public register.
 The Environment Agency's general enquiries telephone number is 03708506506.